Qedarites: Hellenistic period

 After the return of Demetrius, Antigonus I attempted to start exploiting the asphalt found in the Dead Sea, and he placed Hieronymus of Cardia in charge of these operations.
 However, Qedarite archers sailing on rafts killed most of the men assigned to this task under Hieronymos, and Antigonus I thereafter abandoned his interests in Arabia.

-When Antigonus I tried to conquer Egypt again in 306 BC, the Qedarites provided him with assistance due to the treaty they had signed with Demetrius, but the Diadokhos Ptolemy I Soter, who had proclaimed himself king of Egypt, managed to defeat Antigonus and his Qedarite allies, thus forcing him to retreat to Syria again while Ptolemy I was able to assure his control over Egypt.
+When Antigonus I tried to conquer Egypt again in 306 BCE, the Qedarites provided him with assistance due to the treaty they had signed with Demetrius, but the Diadokhos Ptolemy I Soter, who had proclaimed himself king of Egypt, managed to defeat Antigonus and his Qedarite allies, thus forcing him to retreat to Syria again while Ptolemy I was able to assure his control over Egypt.

-After Antigonus I died in battle at Ipsus in 301 BC, Ptolemy I consolidated his rule over Egypt and southern Syria, including the southern coast of the Levant, the road from Egypt to Palestine, and Transjordan, and in consequence the Qedarites reconciled with Ptolemy I's newly established Ptolemaic Kingdom of Egypt.
+After Antigonus I died in battle at Ipsus in 301 BCE, Ptolemy I consolidated his rule over Egypt and southern Syria, including the southern coast of the Levant, the road from Egypt to Palestine, and Transjordan, and in consequence the Qedarites reconciled with Ptolemy I's newly established Ptolemaic Kingdom of Egypt.
 During this period, part of the Nabataeans were living in Hauran, either as vassals or as allies of the new Hellenistic kingdom of Egypt.

-Beginning in the time of Ptolemy I's son, Ptolemy II Philadelphus, an overseer was attested as having appointed by the Ptolemaic kingdom over the frankincense trade in Gaza, and in the late 3rd century BC a trade route was established which started at Heroonpolis near the "Arabian Gulf" and passed through the territories once belonging to the former kingdom of Edom in the Negev and through northern Arabia, more specifically across Transjordan to the south of Auranitis and then into the southern Syrian Desert, till Havilah near Dūmat, and from there went northeastwards to Euphrates, following the river till Teredon on the Persian Gulf, where it joined a trade route starting in Ḥaḍramawt and passing through Gerrha.
+Beginning in the time of Ptolemy I's son, Ptolemy II Philadelphus, an overseer was attested as having appointed by the Ptolemaic kingdom over the frankincense trade in Gaza, and in the late 3rd century BCE a trade route was established which started at Heroonpolis near the "Arabian Gulf" and passed through the territories once belonging to the former kingdom of Edom in the Negev and through northern Arabia, more specifically across Transjordan to the south of Auranitis and then into the southern Syrian Desert, till Havilah near Dūmat, and from there went northeastwards to Euphrates, following the river till Teredon on the Persian Gulf, where it joined a trade route starting in Ḥaḍramawt and passing through Gerrha.
 By around c.
 259 BC, the Qedarite territory in eastern Egypt had been made into a nome of the Ptolemaic kingdom, with its capital being Patoumos, and during the reign of Ptolemy II, Qedarites started being hired in Egypt as guards or a police force organised in units of ten members, as well as border troops to protect the Ptolemaic provinces in the Southern Levant against the nearby Hellenistic kingdom of the Seleucids.

-When the Seleucid Antiochus III attacked the southern Syrian provinces of the Ptolemaic kingdom in 218 BC, he sought friendly relations with the Arabs of the Syrian Desert, after which the Qedarites ended their allegiance to the Egyptian kingdom and rallied to him, as a result of which Ptolemaic forces stationed at Rabbat ʿAmmān started attacking the Qedarite territories of Transjordan.
-Antiochus III was however defeated by the Egyptian forces at Rafah in 217 BC, and in consequence he lost his newly acquired territories in Phoenicia and Palestine.
+When the Seleucid Antiochus III attacked the southern Syrian provinces of the Ptolemaic kingdom in 218 BCE, he sought friendly relations with the Arabs of the Syrian Desert, after which the Qedarites ended their allegiance to the Egyptian kingdom and rallied to him, as a result of which Ptolemaic forces stationed at Rabbat ʿAmmān started attacking the Qedarite territories of Transjordan.
+Antiochus III was however defeated by the Egyptian forces at Rafah in 217 BCE, and in consequence he lost his newly acquired territories in Phoenicia and Palestine.